Discography

 4. Assessment prior to spinal fusion surgery to identify symptomatic discs.
 Also, the surgeon may want to know whether the discs adjacent (next to) to the segment can support the stress of fusion.

-5. Assessment of candidates for minimally invasive procedures such as
+5. Assessment of candidates for minimally invasive procedures such as percutaneous discectomy (disc herniation), or intradiscal modulation (internal disc disruption syndrome)

-Common complications associated with discography include: nausea (2%), headache (10%), and temporary increased pain (81%).
+Common complications associated with discography include: nausea (2%), seizures (4%), headache (10%), and increased pain (81%).